nadjamarin/TorsodynamicsEstimationSystemValidation/README.md

 ## Introduction
 The code files in this repository are used to process data was collected during a validation study of our Torso-Dynamics Estimation System (TES).
 The TES consisted of a Force Sensing Seat (FSS) and an inertial measurement unit (IMU) that measured the kinetics and kinematics of the subject's torso motions.
 The FSS estimated the 3D forces, 3D moments, and 2D COPs while the IMU estimated the 3D torso angles.
 To validate the TES, the FSS and IMU estimates were compared to gold standard research equipment (AMTI force plate and Qualisys motion capture system, respectively).

-There were two generations of the FSS, FSS Gen 1.0 and FSS Gen 2.0.
+**NOTE:** There were two generations of the FSS, FSS Gen 1.0 and FSS Gen 2.0.
 This repository contains data processing code from the validation study of each FSS generation.
-So, some of the code files pertain to only one of the FSS generations.
-Any code files with "Gen1" or "Gen2" in the name are for processing data from only that corresponding FSS generation.
+So, some of the code files correspond with only one of the FSS generations.
+Any code files with "Gen1" or "Gen2" in the name are for processing data from only that FSS generation.
 All other files are supporting functions that are used to process data from both FSS generations.

 ### Models of Equipment Used
 - **Load cells (used in FSS)**